cbbfcd/react-better-image/README.md

 }
 ```

+also you can use a webpack-loader like [progressive-img-loader](https://github.com/cbbfcd/progressive-img-loader),

+maybe you should look the [doc](https://github.com/cbbfcd/progressive-img-loader#coordinate)

 ## More

 if you want to understand the implementation principle of this component.
 And the settings of root, rootMargin and other parameters.